Frederick Winkle & Co (Ltd)

 1931

-Earthenware manufacturer at the Colonial Pottery, Whieldon Road, Stoke, Stoke-on-Trent, England
+Earthenware manufacturer at the Colonial Pottery, Whieldon Road, on the border of the pottery towns of Fenton and Stoke, Stoke-on-Trent, England

-• Frederick Winkle and William Wood had originally been in business together as Wood, Hines & Winkle and then Winkle & Wood at the Pearl Pottery in Hanley.
+• Frederick Winkle and William Wood had originally been in business together at the Pearl Pottery in Hanley, from 1881 as Wood, Hines & Winkle and then from 1885 as Winkle & Wood.

 • In 1888 Winkle and Wood jointly opened the purpose built Colonial Pottery Works in Whieldon Road on the border of Stoke and Fenton.

-• In 1890 Frederick Winkle continued on his own at the Colonial Pottery and Wood continued at the Pearl Pottery works, Hanley.
+• There must have been a significant disagreement between the two because in September 1889 the partnership was dissolved.
+Frederick Winkle continued on his own at the Colonial Pottery as Winkle & Co and Wood continued at the Pearl Pottery works, Hanley.

 • In 1931 the business of F. Winkle & Co Ltd was taken over by Ridgways (Bedford Works) Ltd who took the manufacturing in-house.

-• The Colonial Pottery Works was taken by a new company - Whieldon Sanitary Potteries Ltd - who in turn became (around 1949) a subsidiary pf Doulton & Co.
+• The Colonial Pottery Works was taken by a new company - Whieldon Sanitary Potteries Ltd - who in turn became (around 1949) a subsidiary of Doulton & Co.

 • The works were demolished c.2000.